Image

 Consider quitting.

-The best way to protect yourself and loved ones from secondhand smoke is to quit all forms of tobacco.
+The best way to protect yourself and loved ones from secondhand smoke and e-cigarette emissions is to quit all forms of tobacco.
 Quitting is hard for everyone, and often takes several attempts.
-Many Vermonters are successful with the help of quit smoking aids, like nicotine gum and lozenges, and confidential and counseling.
-Visit 802quits.org for free, personalized support.
+Many Vermonters are successful with the help of nicotine replacement patches, gum and lozenges, and confidential and non-judgmental counseling - all free at 802Quits.org or 1-800-QUIT-NOW (1-800-784-8669).

 Our Work to Reduce Secondhand Smoke in Vermont